Improve core web vitals

 What are Core Web Vitals?

-The three web vitals are:
+The three core web vitals are:

 1. LCP (Largest Contentful Paint)